michalakadam/Robot/README.md

 ### REQUIREMENTS

-Book information collected is: title, genre, author(s), promo details, price Book information is collected from 2 DIFFERENT libraries (one with screen scraping, one with REST API) Robot runs once per day, results are appended
+Book information collected is: title, genre, author(s), promo details, price<br/>
+Book information is collected from 2 DIFFERENT libraries (one with screen scraping, one with REST API)<br/>
+Robot runs once per day, results are appended<br/>
-Run results are persisted in DB
+Run results are persisted in DB<br/>
-Runs are logged along with their statistics
-Results can be sorted per all fields
+Runs are logged along with their statistics<br/> Results can be sorted per all fields<br/>
-Results can be filtered per bookstore
+Results can be filtered per bookstore<br/>
-Results can be filtered per category
+Results can be filtered per category<br/>
-Results can be filtered per author
+Results can be filtered per author<br/>
-Books can be searched for (author, title, title fragment, price greater or lower than, price range) User documentation (how to run, install, etc. preferably with scripts) Holy master, Jenkins, Sonar, Maven quality plugins Multi-module Maven project
+Books can be searched for (author, title, title fragment, price greater or lower than, price range)<br/>
+User documentation (how to run, install, etc. preferably with scripts)<br/>
+Holy master, Jenkins, Sonar, Maven quality plugins<br/>
+Multi-module Maven project<br/>
-Web-UI front-end tech stack is your pick
+Web-UI front-end tech stack is your pick<br/>
-Spring Data with JPA repository
+Spring Data with JPA repository<br/>

 ### Things to learn

-screen scraping
+screen scraping<br/>
-REST API
+REST API<br/>
-Spring
-logger
-Jenkins
-Web-UI
+Spring<br/>
+logger<br/>
+Jenkins<br/>
+Web-UI<br/>